 Robert & Johnson's Space Adventure drawings by Gower House School

-Adie and I have taken part in many community events such as Family Fundraisers and the Baby & Children's Market UK several times but one of the most fun things I do is Story Time at London libraries!
+I have taken part in many community events such as Family Fundraisers and the Baby & Children's Market UK several times but one of the most fun things I do is Story Time at London libraries!
 I decided to do my part to help keep London Libraries alive and buzzing by offering my Story Time to the public for free.
 I believe libraries are important places, not just for children but for everyone.

 "It was so interesting, the story was amazing, the children were sitting down without moving and listening nicely.
 They had a lot of fun and Anna-Christina interacted with them so well.
 It's something really interesting because they use a bit of their own imagination."Silvia Labra - Bubbly Day Nursery